AfricasTalkingLtd/africastalking-java/README.md

 - `send(HashMap<String,String> recipients)`: Send airtime to many of phone numbers.
 The keys in the `recipients` map are phone numbers while the values are airtime amounts.
 The amounts need to have currency info e.g. `UXG 4265`.

-For more information about status notification, please read [http://docs.africastalking.com/airtime/callback](http://docs.africastalking.com/airtime/callback)
+For more information about status notification, please read the airtime [documentation](https://build.at-labs.io/docs/airtime%2Fnotifications%2Fvalidation)

 ### `SmsService`

 - `send(String message, String from, String[] recipients, boolean enqueue)`: Send a message.

   - `message`: SMS content
-  - `from`: Shortcode or alphanumeric ID that is registered with Africa's Talking account.
+  - `from`: Short code or alphanumeric ID that is registered with Africa's Talking account.
   - `recipients`: An array of phone numbers.
   - `enqueue`: Set to true if you would like to deliver as many messages to the API without waiting for an acknowledgement from telcos.